Close

 The Universal Declaration of Human Rights (UDHR) was a milestone in moral and political thinking and remains an influential reference today.

 Given Sentientism extends moral consideration to all sentient beings, not just humans, shouldn't we consider extending the Universal Declaration of Human Rights?
 As a thought experiment, I've set out some thoughts on what a Universal Declaration of Sentient Rights (UDSR) might look like.
+Here's an article on Sentient Rights that lays out some of the context.
 Many thanks to those in our Sentientism community (all welcome to join) who have helped.

 At the moment I've done this by updating the UDHR and removing some of the more formal language.
 Ultimately it may be more useful to re-write it from scratch.